 John Rawls proposed a duty of liberal democratic countries to aid poor or “burdened” countries.
 Rawls defines “burdened societies” as ones that “lack the political and cultural traditions, the human capital and know-how and, often, the material and technological resources needed to be well-ordered” (Rawls 1999).
 Rawls holds that well-off countries have a moral duty to assist burdened societies.
 Unfortunately Rawls does not provide much justification for this claim.
 In particular he does not use his idea of an international “original position” to work out how the justification for such a duty would go and what objections it would need to overcome.

-A good defense of a duty of well-off governments to assist poor countries in realizing human rights would not automatically impose that duty on the citizens of those well-off countries.
+A good defense of a duty of well-off countries to assist poor ones in realizing human rights would not automatically impose that duty on the citizens of the well-off countries (except, of course, through the taxes they pay).
 But perhaps citizens should share somehow in duties of international aid.
 One approach to explaining how and why citizens share in these duties involves viewing the citizens of a democratic country as having ultimate responsibility for the human rights duties of their government.
 If their government has a duty to respect or implement the right to a fair trial, or a duty to aid poor countries, its citizens share in that duty.
 They are required as voters, political agents, and taxpayers to try to promote and support their government's compliance with its human rights duties.
 This principle of shared duty is particularly attractive in democratic societies where the citizens are the ultimate source of political authority.
 This view makes individuals back-up addressees for the duties of their governments.